dlwicksell/VPE/README.md

 is in a system, and due to issues with race conditions in PExpect.
 The authors do guarantee that the tests would run on FOIA VistA on GT.M and Cache.

-They To run the Unit Testing suite, make sure you have VPE imported into your M-implementation (if you are running the tests, preferably the routines in this repository rather than the release), and then navigate to the test folder, and then run this command:
+They To run the Unit Testing suite, do the following:

+1. Make sure you have VPE imported into your M-implementation (preferably the routines in this repository rather than the release).
+2. Clone the [OSEHRA VistA](https://github.com/OSEHRA/VistA) repository for the VistA testing framework.
+3. Run the following command, modifying the PYTHONPATH to include the `Python/vista` path in the [OSEHRA VistA](https://github.com/OSEHRA/VistA) repository.

 ```
-python VPE_test.py -c ON -cs 'XV*,-XVIR*' /tmp/
+PYTHONPATH=$PYTHONPATH:../VistA/Python/vista python3 tests/VPE_test.py -c ON -cs 'XV*,-XVIR*' /tmp/
 ```

 This is the expected output: